phith0n/zkar/README.md

 ## 💻 Command line utility tool

-ZKar also contains a command line utility tool that you can use it directly:
+ZKar also provides a command line utility tool that you can use it directly:

 ```shell
 $ go run main.go